 Education for the underprivileged is always a dream and a challenge in Pakistan, however, a young Pakistani is making it possible with an idea of educating the poor kids through educational videos.

-Umar Anjum, who recently won the Third Cohort of TED.ED for a family run school.
-He is a Fulbright Alumni and also teaching Urdu as an alternative language to the west people in LUMS.
+Umar Anjum, who is a Fulbright Alumni, recently won the Third Cohort of TED.ED for a family run school.
+He is also teaching Urdu as an alternative language to the west people in LUMS.
 Umar shares his story of success with Outlook Pakistan.

 The third cohort of TED.ED Innovative Educators recently completed their projects.
 TED.ED is an initiative of TED which specifically focuses on youth development and education.
 The TED-Ed Innovative Educator program is a year-long professional development program for dynamic educators from around the globe who apply their creative ideas in education.